The best apps and podcasts for you as you learn how to start keto. Bonus grocery shopping lists included!

 - Keto Talk with Jimmy Moore & The Doc

-You need to download and familiarize yourself with a food tracking app.
+I highly advise downloading and familiarizing yourself with a food tracking app.
 Some people take the “lazy keto” approach which means they do not track their macros (fats, proteins, carbs) but I don’t advise that.
-If you’re someone who has issues with portion sizes, binge eating, emotional eating, overeating, etc., you need to track your food.
+If you’re someone who has issues with portion sizes, binge eating, emotional eating, overeating, etc., tracking your food is very wise.

 You will need to track EVERYTHING!
 Everything you eat needs to be logged in your app.
 Keto only works if you’re in it 100%.
 You can’t sneak a Snicker’s bar and expect to get into or stay in ketosis.
 Tracking everything that goes in your mouth will help you stay accountable.
 You can also track your weight and watch your progression!
 That’s my favorite part!